SamSherrill/games-comparison/README.md

 3) DONE Display table of games that all users share

 4) DONE Pressing Enter should fire the search, same as if "Compare Games" is clicked with the mouse.
 Warning rendered on page if one of the users can't be found.

-### Items that need to be addressed ASAP:

-- Remove users not found from SharedGamesTable header
-- ***Look at Brian Freeman's email to Sam which had advice for speed performance improvements.***
-- Should we write some tests to make sure functionality continues to work, without us having to manually test?
-I got thinking about this a lot from what we discussed during the Software Crafters meetings Thursday evening.
-- Discuss Sequelize ".sync({ alter: true })" from [https://sequelize.org/master/manual/model-basics.html#:~:text=Models%20are%20the%20essence%20of,(and%20their%20data%20types)]

 ### Programming tasks after core functionality is achieved: